Untitled Header Image

 Can special need students attend?

 Yes, but contact us before applying to know if we're able to fully accommodate.
-For mobility needs, the church does NOT have an elevator.
+For mobility needs, the building is single story (no stairs).

 MEMBERSHIP & CLASSES